gibbsvjy007/UCUXMobileApp/README.md

 Application Name: UCUX
 Company: UCUX
 --------------------------------------------------

-Ionic/Angular Javascript Frameworks
+* Ionic/Angular Javascript Frameworks
-Cordova CLI 7.0.1
+* Cordova CLI 7.0.1
-Android Platform 6.2.3 22
+* Android Platform 6.2.3 22
-Node version 6.9.2
+* Node version 6.9.2

-Run Application
+Description
 -----------------------------------------
 Install node and cordova.
-Download android SDK from the official website and setup its environment in the system Useful links are copied at the end
+Download android SDK from the official website and setup its environment in the system.
+All the useful links are copied at the end

 Run Application